daniyyell-dev/daniyyell-dev.github.io/_posts/Phishing/2024-11-24-Analysing-a-Fake-Royal-Mail-Smishing-Attack-Hidden-Behind-Cloudflare.md

 ![Figure 5](/assets/images/Royal-Mail/Payment-prompt.png)
 *Fig 5: Fake payment prompt designed to steal sensitive financial data.*

-The page asserts that payment will only be taken upon successful delivery of the parcel, which helps make the request appear legitimate.
+The page claims that payment will only be charged upon successful delivery of the parcel, making the request appear more legitimate, as shown in Fig. 5.
+The small amount requested by the attacker increases the likelihood of the victim agreeing to pay, unaware that they will suffer significant losses if the attacker gains access to their card details.

 ![Figure 6](/assets/images/Royal-Mail/CVV-card-details-havesting.png)
 *Fig 6: Harvesting CVV and credit card details on a fake payment page.*